-What is the most competitive market in the world?
+What is the world’s largest luxury market with the biggest amount of luxury shoppers?
 Obviously, China.
-Many brands enter the Chinese market without knowing the bags trends in China and the high competition occurring.
+In fact, Chinese shoppers spent 741 billion yuan on luxury goods in 2021.
+Many brands enter the Chinese market without knowing the bag trends in China and the high competition occurring.
 Per category, China has the largest number of competitors.
-So for the luxury bags, brands will face between 5 to 10 times more competitors in China compared to their home market.
+So for luxury handbags, brands will face between 5 to 10 times more competitors in China compared to their home market.

 If you want to be a leader in your market, you need to stay up to date with the current Chinese trends.
-Today, we will help you navigate through the trends of the leather goods market in China, and especially luxury bags.
+Today, we will help you navigate through the trends of the handbags market in China.

 Key Figures on the Luxury Bags Market in China

 In China, the success of a bag is a combination of marketing and design.
-It could be a land of opportunity only if you understand the local codes and consumers’ preferences.
+It could be a land of opportunity only if you understand the local codes and consumers’ preferences for luxury consumption.
 As a matter of fact, the average amount spent on a luxury handbag is approximately 3 435€ (27.000 RMB).
-For the Chinese consumer, the handbag is the key accessory to show off a comfortable purchasing power.
+For the Chinese consumer, the handbag is the key accessory to show off comfortable purchasing power.

 Luxury brands often plan to launch an “it bag”.
 In China, this phenomenon is hard to anticipate.
 Especially because the main criteria for purchasing a leather goods product are Design (56%), Brand (47%), and Materials (45%).
 Chinese consumers are sensitive to design trends, KOLs recommendations, private social groups, user-generated content on Little Red Book and so much more.

-If you are interested in fashion, you should not miss the 10 coming trends for bags in 2021.
+If you are interested in fashion, you should not miss the 10 new trends for bags in 2022.

-#1 UNISEX BAGS – Chinese are Looking for Fashion Inclusivity
+#1 UNISEX BAGS – Chinese Luxury Consumers are Looking for Fashion Inclusivity

 As you can see, some luxury brands have already followed this trend by launching genderless bags: